JetBrains/kotlin-web-site/docs/reference/java-interop.md

 ### Static Methods and Fields

 As mentioned above, Kotlin generates static methods for package-level functions.
-On top of that, it also generates static methods for functions defined in named objects or companion objects of classes and annotated as `[platformStatic]`.
+On top of that, it also generates static methods for functions defined in named objects or companion objects of classes and annotated as `@platformStatic`.
 For example:

 ``` kotlin
 class C {